Modeling the Milky Way Circumnuclear Disk: Rosettes and Rings: Modeling

 \subsection{Circular Disk Model}

 The Circular Disk model describes the CND as a smooth disk that is formed using a set of concentric rings, which are separated by a width of $\Delta\,r\sim10^{-3}\,$pc.
-The disk's de-projected inner radius is labeled $r_{\textrm{in}}$ and its outer radius $r_{\textrm{out}}$.
-In its orbital plane, each individual ring rotates about the dynamical center in the counter-clockwise direction with a rotation velocity
+The disk's deprojected inner radius is labeled $r_{\textrm{in}}$ and its outer radius $r_{\textrm{out}}$.
+In its orbital plane, each individual ring rotates about the dynamical center in the counterclockwise direction with a rotation velocity

 where $M_{\mathrm{enc}}(<r) = M_{\mathrm{SgrA*}} + M_{\mathrm{NSC}}(r),$ and $M_{\mathrm{NSC}}(r)$ is calculated using Equation~\ref{eq:M_nsc_encl}.

 The range of model parameters we explore is listed in Table~\ref{tab:params_sampled}.
 Orientation angles are discussed in Section \ref{sec:mock_obs}.